Return to Curriculum

 Maths

+Our maths is taught in year groups using the Hertfordshire ‘Essential maths’ plans.
+These enable a child to acquire new knowledge sequentially and deepen their understanding through mastery of new concepts.
 Through the teaching of the ‘Essential maths’ curriculum pupils will make rich connections across mathematical ideas to become fluent in the fundamentals of mathematics, reason mathematically and become competent in solving increasingly sophisticated problems.

 Daily teaching combines a concrete – pictorial – abstract approach enabling children to explore mathematical concepts.
 By revisiting these concepts year on year children can build upon and deepen their knowledge and understanding.
+The use of manipulatives in maths lessons ensures that concrete understanding underpins concept building and leads to fluency and mastery.

 Mathematical teaching and learning at Welwyn St Mary’s is outlined in detail below.